Economist — Independent researcher and essayist

 Order is not created.
 Disorder is displaced.

 Anthropy is the hypothesis that social systems displace disorder rather than resolve it — in space, in time, or between social groups.
-This site gathers a research corpus devoted to testing this hypothesis: six Anthropy Working Papers, two books, publications and resources designed to be read, cited and discussed.
+This site gathers a research corpus devoted to testing this hypothesis: seven Anthropy Working Papers, two books, publications and resources designed to be read, cited and discussed.

 Three axes for reading transfers